Software Development

 • Converge these ideas into reusable concepts

-• Split concepts like in his examples where an expiring resource is a familiar concept and can be reused by other concepts
+• Split concepts like in his examples where an expiring resource is a familiar concept and can be reused

 • Figure out what each concept needs to remember when it's used and what it consumes

 • Audit your concepts and see if there is an unwanted sync between them (loosen) or more needed sync (tighten).
+This is all in the tutorials/slides.

 • Write out a dependency diagram by going back to the slides and looking at what they did.
 Go by the criteria: A uses B only if A is simpler because it uses B and B is simpler because it doesn't need A. There is no useful subset containing A but not B. That means a legit dependency where A depends on B.

-• Transform to a database schema as he did with concept-driven data models
+• Transform to a database schema as he did with concept-driven data models though we will learn this later in detail

 • Implement the concept in software here is a TypeScript example